thenumbernine/Tensor/README.md

 Depends on the "Common" project, for Exception, template metaprograms, etc.

 TODO:
-- finishing up antisym , it needs intN access, and a loooot of wrapper classes.
+- finishing up `_asym` , it needs intN access, and a loooot of wrapper classes.
-	- once we have this, why not rank-3 rank-4 etc sym or antisym ...
+	- once we have this, why not rank-3 rank-4 etc `_sym` or `_asym` ...
 I'm sure there's some math on how to calculate the unique # of vars
-- sym needs some index help when it's mixing accessors and normal derefs. one signature is Scalar&, the other is Accessor
+- `_sym` needs some index help when it's mixing accessors and normal derefs. one signature is Scalar&, the other is Accessor

 - make a permuteIndexes() function, have this "ExpandIndex<>" on all its passed indexes, then have it run across the permute indexes.
 	- mind you that for transposes then you can respect symmetry and you don't need to expand those indexes.